-ISO 14505-4, and final approval to issue this standard was given in August 2021.
+14505-4, and it was published in September 2021.
 The standard presents a method to calculate equivalent temperature, which is a thermal comfort index defined in ISO 14505-2, via simulation and reviews and defines information needed by the simulation.
 Preparations are proceeding on an update to add ISO 14505-4 information to ISO/TS 14505-1 accompanying the publication of ISO 14505-4.